PHONE FOR SUPPORT: 1-888-852-9099, 9 AM TO 9:00 PM, 7 DAYS A WEEK

 Prayer Points Us to God

-Prayer directs our focus towards God's will and His purposes.
+Prayer directs our focus towards God's will and God's purposes.
 It aligns our hearts with God's, guiding us to seek God's guidance and provision for those we pray for.
 Through prayer, we invite God's divine intervention in situations where our own efforts may fall short.

 Praying Together Builds Our Spiritual Muscles